Canada’s Anti Spam Legislation

 – you must indicate that the contact can unsubscribe at any time

-– you must allow the contact to opt-in manually (you can’t pre-check the opt-in box!)
+– you must allow the contact to opt-in manually (you can’t pre-check the box!)

 2. The recipient verbally (or through other means) gave you permission to contact them and you can record when/where/how that occurred.

-The recipient can be sent CEMs because you have an existing business or non-business relationship with that person that carries an implied consent for communication or because they have publicly disclosed their email address.
+The recipient can be sent messages because you have an existing business or non-business relationship with that person/business, or because they have publicly disclosed their email address.
+Implied consent can be assumed in several instances, including:

 1. An “existing business relationship” exists when you are doing business with someone or have done business with them in the past 24 months.
 This could mean either the recipient purchased a product or service from you or you have entered into a contract with them.
-For 24 months following the end date of your commercial/contractual activity together, you have implied consent to contact that person. (this 2-year time frame comes into effect following the transition period—-until 2017 you can continue to contact your past customers/clients.)
+For 24 months following the end date of your commercial/contractual activity together, you have implied consent to contact that person.
+After 24 months you will not have permission to send to this contact unless they make another purchase or make an inquiry (and the expiration resets) or you get them to opt-in and provide express consent.

 2. Another form of “existing business relationship” exists when someone makes an inquiry of your business.
-For 6 months following that inquiry, you are able to communicate with them under implied consent. (this 6-month time frame comes into effect following the transition period—-until 2017 you can continue to contact these people.)
+For 6 months following that inquiry, you are able to communicate with them under implied consent.
+After 6 months you will not have permission to send to this contact unless they make another inquiry or make a purchase (and the expiration resets) or you get them to opt-in and provide express consent.

-3. The recipient has disclosed their email address to the sender without indicating that they do not want to receive unsolicited messages.
-This can be thought of as the “business card” consent. (this also applies if the person posts their email address on a public website without an explicit disclaimer indicating they do not wish to receive unsolicited CEMs).
+4..
+The recipient has disclosed their email address to you without indicating that they do not want to receive unsolicited messages.
+This can be thought of as the “business card” consent. (this also applies if the person posts their email address on their website without an explicit disclaimer indicating they do not wish to receive unsolicited messages).
+The message must, however, be relevant to them/their position/their business.

 When does it start?